SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Goodbye, you're welcome!"

-Oxide left the house and carries the cages to her wagons.
-She placed them in her scrap wagon, and was about to hook herself back to the wagon when Discord appeared.
+Oxide left the house and carried the cages to her wagons.
+She placed them in her scrap wagon and was about to hook herself back to the wagon when Discord appeared.

 "Hello, I don't believe we've met.
 My name is Discord."